SURAJ-RATHI/kodr/INTERVIEW_URL_GUIDE.md

 # Interview URL Generation Guide

-This guide explains how the interview URL generation system works in the Koder application.
+This guide explains how the interview URL generation system works in the kodr application.

 ## Overview